WorldWindEarth/worldwind-web-app/README.md

 # WorldWind Web App Template
-A template for creating a WorldWInd web app with Bootstrap and Knockout
+A template for creating a WorldWind web app with Bootstrap and Knockout.